Top 10: Personal library software

 2015.
 Adobe Digital Editions app for the iPad released

-Adobe has introduced an iPad version of its personal library organizer, Adobe Digital Editions.
-This app is compatible with ePUB, including ePUB3, and PDF formats.
-While the app may appear utilitarian in design, lacking an exciting demonstration of its capabilities, it offers a straightforward guide to reading ePUBs and PDFs once installed.
-Adobe is not alone in facing criticism for its own eBook products, as even Apple's iBooks Store rarely showcases the potential of its own iBooks Author, suggesting a certain disconnect in Apple's publishing efforts.
-Nonetheless, Adobe Digital Editions proves useful for readers seeking access to eBooks from their local library.
+Adobe has launched an iPad version of its personal library organizer, Adobe Digital Editions.
+The app supports ePUB, including ePUB3, as well as PDF formats.
+The app has a utilitarian design, as Adobe has not made significant efforts to showcase the app’s capabilities in an exciting manner.
+Once installed, users will find a straightforward guide to reading ePUBs and PDFs.
+Adobe is not unique in its lackluster presentation of its own eBook products.
+Apple’s iBooks in the iBooks Store rarely leverage iBooks Author effectively, indicating that the company’s own publishing tools may not be fully developed.
+Adobe Digital Editions will be useful for readers who want to access eBooks from their local library.

 2011.
 Alfa Ebooks Manager 2.4 adds MOBI support